JetBrains-Research/reflekt/README.md

 # Reflekt

-Reflekt is a compile-time reflection library that leverages the flows of the standard reflection approach.
+Reflekt is a compile-time reflection library that leverages the flows of the standard reflection approach and can find classes, objects (singleton classes) or functions by some conditions in compile-time.

 Instead of relying on JVM reflection, Reflekt performs compile-time resolution of reflection queries using Kotlin compiler analysis, providing a convenient reflection API without actually using